 How does ROUVY control resistance and calculate virtual power

-ROUVY Apps simulate outdoor rides as much as possible in terms of indoor conditions.
+ROUVY App simulates outdoor rides as much as possible in terms of indoor conditions.
 We are working with a pre-defined model, which takes into account slope, gravity, air resistance (standard cycling position, not the TT position), the weight of the bike/cyclist, and many other factors.
-On the base of this model, we set the resistance on smart trainers and the user gains the feeling of the Outdoor ride.
+On the base of this model, we set the resistance on Smart Trainers and the user gains the feeling of the Outdoor ride.

-If the user has no access to either a power meter or a smart trainer, there is still an option to use some of the supported Turbo trainers (from the list of supported trainers for sure), together with a speed sensor.
-When you choose the type of trainer, ROUVY Apps start to search for available speed sensors.
+If the user has no access to either a POWER METER or a Supported Smart Trainer, there is still an option to use some of the Supported Classic and Turbo Trainers with a Speed Sensor.
+When you choose the type of trainer, ROUVY Apps start to search for available Speed Sensors.

-Note: If you're using a power meter together with any Turbo trainer (including speed/cadence sensors), we highly recommend connecting via power meter in Apps.
-Measured power output is more accurate, so the final simulation of the outdoor ride will be more realistic.
+Note: If you're using a power meter together with any Turbo Trainer (including speed/cadence sensors), we highly recommend connecting via power meter in Apps.
+The measured power output is more accurate, so the final simulation of the outdoor ride will be more realistic.
 You can find all information about compatible trainers here.

 Power is simply the amount of work or energy you expend in a given time frame and is measured as a watt.
 Normally, work or energy is represented as a joule, while time is represented in seconds.
 So 1 watt is equal to 1 joule of energy per second, while 100 watts is equal to 100 joules per second.
 As a point of reference, 1 horsepower is equal to 746 watts or 746 joules of energy per second.
 In contrast, a professional cyclist can hold just over 400 watts for 30 minutes.